lathe/lathe/README.md

 * [ar](https://github.com/awwx/ar), Andrew Wilcox's fork of Arc 3.1
   which makes Arc use Racket's mutable cons cells instead of unsafely mutating the immutable ones.
+To use ar with Lathe, load the "strings" library that comes with ar before loading Lathe.

-* [arc-nu](https://github.com/arclanguage/arc-nu), Pauan's fork of ar
+* The "arc/3.1" language of [the arc/nu
+  project](https://github.com/arclanguage/arc-nu).
+The arc/nu project
-  which is heavily refactored.
+  is Pauan's heavily refactored fork of ar.

+These have worked with Lathe in the past, but they are untested with Lathe at the moment, so they may not work:

 * [Jarc](http://jarc.sourceforge.net/), JD Brennan's JVM
   implementation of Arc, which omits continuation support and has